 • lactose level (the amount of dairy products person eats)

-The authors also found that genetically unrelated people living in the same household tended to have the same bacteria in their colons, while a person's relatives who did not live in the same household had totally different colon bacteria.
-This is an incredibly exciting study because a motivated person can change his lifestyle but at this time scientists have no safe way to change a person's genes.
+The authors also found that genetically unrelated people living in the same household tended to have the same bacteria in their colons, while a person’s relatives who did not live in the same household had totally different colon bacteria.
+This is an incredibly exciting study because motivated people can change their lifestyles but at this time scientists have no safe way to change a person’s genes.

 How to Grow a Healthful Microbiome

 • Eat lots of fruits, vegetables, whole grains, beans, nuts and other seeds.
 They are high in fiber that fosters healthful colon bacteria (Food Funct, Apr 2016;7(4):1788-96).

 • Eat whole grains that contain lots of fiber and beta-glucan (Br J Nutr, Jan 2008;99(1):110-20).